-On this day in 1873, the United States military hangs four Indians found guilty of murdering the Civil War hero, General Edward Canby, during the Modoc War in Oregon.
-Canby was the highest ranking military official–and the only general–ever killed by Indians.
+On October 3, 1873, the United States military hangs four Native Americans found guilty of murdering the Civil War hero, General Edward Canby, during the Modoc War in Oregon.
+Canby was the highest ranking military official–and the only general–ever killed by Native Americans.

-As with most of the American military conflicts with Indians, the Modoc war began with a struggle over land.
-A treaty signed in 1864 had forced a band of Modoc Indians under the leadership of Chief Keintpoos-known to Americans as Captain Jack–to move to a reservation in southeastern Oregon dominated by Klamath Indians, who viewed the Modoc as unwelcome intruders on their traditional lands.
+As with most of the American military conflicts with Natives, the Modoc war began with a struggle over land.
+A treaty signed in 1864 had forced a band of Modoc people under the leadership of Chief Keintpoos—known to Americans as Captain Jack—to move to a reservation in southeastern Oregon dominated by Klamath people,, who viewed the Modoc as unwelcome intruders on their traditional lands.
 Frustrated with the ill–treatment they received at the hands of the Klamath, Captain Jack and his followers abandoned the reservation in 1870 and returned to their former territory and traditional hunter-gatherer life.

 During the early months of the Modoc War, Captain Jack had strongly opposed armed resistance and continuously searched for a peaceful solution.
 But under pressure from more aggressive Modoc who were challenging his leadership, he made the fatal error of agreeing to a plan to kill the leader of the American forces, General Edward Canby.
 On April 11, 1873, Canby and two other men entered the Modoc stronghold under a flag of truce, hoping to negotiate a peaceful end to the conflict.
 Captain Jack murdered Canby, and other Modoc killed one of his companions.
 The third man escaped to give a detailed report of the Modocs' treachery.